sagemath/sagewiki_to_gh-2022-10-10/days57.md

  * [[http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17|Map and and aerial photo]]

 Of the two bus stops in Cernay, Grand'Place is closest to the guest house.
-There are big gaps in the day with no buses to Cernay.
+Beware that there are big gaps in the day with no buses to Cernay.

 Check travel itineraries on [[http://www.vianavigo.com/|ViaNavigo]] (includes trains, RER, buses).
-The [http://ratp.fr|ratp]] will only give you information on the RER to Saint-Rémy-les-Chevreuse.
+The [[http://ratp.fr|ratp]] will only give you information on the RER to Saint-Rémy-les-Chevreuse.

 We will run some car shuttles from Saint-Rémy-les-Chevreuse (to be arranged by email nearer the time).